hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 using an external trackball or trackpad.
 Finally, the `Capital-V` key is a Vim shortcut for entering visual mode while navigating.

-The thumb keys remain consistent: `Shift` and `Enter` on the inside keys and `Base Layer` on the outside left thumb key.
-As in the symbol layer, all three of these keys return the keyboard to the **base layer**.
+The thumb keys remain consistent: the `Space` and `Enter` thumb keys are on the inside and the `Base Layer` thumb key is on the outside left.
+As with the symbol layer, all three of these keys return the keyboard to the **base layer**.

 ## Function Layer